NuGet/NuGet.Client/.github/PULL_REQUEST_TEMPLATE.md

 Fixes: Link_to_issue
 - [ ] Regression
 Last working release:
-How are we preventing it in future:
+How are we preventing it in the future:

 ## Fix